azulverdosa/PianoChordsAndScales/README.md

 ---

 Jon, a friend of mine, bought himself a new piano and is currently trying to teach himself how to play.
 He asked if I could come up with a simple application to help with his training, and so I obliged.
-This is a simple React made application to cycle through random chords and sclaes to test Jon's knowledge.
+This is a simple React made application to cycle through random chords and scales to test Jon's knowledge.
 I applied some basic styling imported from a Semantic UI stylesheet as well as using some Semantic UI-React components.
 The syling proved to be some of the trickiest tasks to get it to look exactly the way I wanted.

 ## Tech Stack